virtuosonic/agender/Readme.txt

 	www.wxwidgets.org.

 	Under fedora you can install it with the command:

 		yum install wxGTK-devel

 Compiling & Installing:
 =======================
-	Read the file INSTALL, if you don't wan't to read so much, here are some short instructions: type on a terminal:
+	Read the file INSTALL, if you don't wan't to read so much, here are some short instructions:
+		type on a terminal:
 			$cd $(Agender)
 			$./configure
 			$make
 			$su -c 'make install'
 	$(Agender) is the directory where this file is (unless you have move it), don't type the $ at the start of every line.

 	If you aren't using a un*x operating system, there is an archive containing the makefiles and project files for several compilers you can find it at http://sourceforge.net/projects/agender/files
 Bugs:
 =====
 	I don't call them that way, i call them "advanced user features".
 	If you find one report it at the project bug tracker, patches are welcome, thank you.
+If you have patch to fix a build with an old/non compliant compiler (like VC 6, or Turbo C++) and those broke build/portability/coding style/etc they aren't welcome,
+	please don't be silly get a new compiler :P
 Author:
 =======
 	Gabriel Espinoza <virtuosonic@users.sourceforge.net>